 - If served as a side dish, bulgur risotto with chanterelle mushrooms pairs well with roasted vegetables and herb-roasted chicken or pork.

-- If served as a main dish, combine it with a light salad of mixed greens, arugula, thinly sliced fennel, shaved parmesan, or a green bean salad with garlic.
+- If served as a main dish, you can start with pear potato soup and combine it with a light salad of mixed greens, arugula, thinly sliced fennel, shaved parmesan, or a green bean salad with garlic.
 You can also add wild plants you foraged on the way, like dandelion leaves or chickweed.
 Serve with crusty sourdough bread or buckwheat bread with walnuts – perfect for soaking up the creamy sauce.

 - Dessert: Finish with a light panna cotta topped with fresh berries or a piece of no-bake blueberry chocolate cake.